cert-ee/cuckoo3/docs/src/using/commands.md

 # Cuckoo commands and tools

 !!! warning "Unverified"

-    This is from the old documentation.
+    This is from the old documentation and needs verification.
-    We are currently reviewing and updating commands and tools.
+    It may contain errors, bugs or outdated information.

 This page lists available tools and commands.